rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-1-definitions.md

 * `(#c(p) >= 0)` is true

-A descendant set `l` of set `p` is **a leaf set of** `p`, if `l` is no ancestor set to another set.
+A descendant set `l` of set `p` is **a leaf set of** `p`, if `l` is no ancestor to another set.

 * `l(p) := { l | (l in D(p)) and (l in LS) }`
 * `(l leaf-of s) := (l in D(p))`